pnp/sp-dev-fx-webparts/.github/ISSUE_TEMPLATE/bug.md

 ---

 Thank you for reporting a bug!
 Use the sections below to submit a bug ONLY if it's related to samples in this repo.
-If you have an issue or question about list formatting or its documentation, please submit it at https://aka.ms/spdev-issues
+If you have an issue or question about web part development or documentation, please submit it at https://aka.ms/spdev-issues

 - Bugs that do not follow the below template will automatically be closed
 - All bug reports are welcome - we want to fix them!